Michael Flatley: Injuries, farewell tour, and retirement

-Trump inauguration
+Later work

-In January 2017, Flatley introduced his troupe for a performance at the inauguration of Donald Trump.

-Flatley called it "a great honour".
+In January 2017, Flatley introduced his troupe for a performance at the inauguration of Donald Trump as president, which he called "a great honour".
+In 2021, he helped the World Irish Dancing Championships, a competition that he won in 1975, to launch a new competition for freestyle dance.
+The competition attracted over 2,500 entrants.

-Filmmaking
+Other ventures

+Filmmaker

 In 2018, Flatley wrote, directed, financed and starred in Blackbird, a spy film set in Barbados, Ireland and the UK.
 The film co-stars Patrick Bergin and Eric Roberts.
-Blackbird was scheduled to receive its world premiere in a private showing at the Raindance Film Festival in London, where Flatley was also a member of the Festival Jury.
+Blackbird had its world premiere in a private showing at the Raindance Film Festival in London, where Flatley was also a member of the Festival Jury.
 As of November 2018 pre-production work had already begun on Flatley's second film, titled Dreamdance, set in Hollywood at the outbreak of World War II.
 Blackbird premiered August 2022 in the Light House Cinema in Dublin.

-Painting
+The film was critically panned.
+It received a one star review from Peter Bradshaw in The Guardian, while Flatley received the Best Actor award from the Monaco Streaming Film Festival for his role in the film.
+When reporting on the award, the Irish Post described the plot of the film as "A Casablanca-inspired spy thriller, Blackbird centres on Flatley as a retired intelligence operative who finds his quiet life running a hotel in Barbados thrown into chaos when an old friend turns up and draws him back into the world he left behind."

+Artist

 Starting in the early 2010s, Flatley has used his choreographer dance moves to create artwork with his feet, by dancing upon paint splattered canvas.
 A series of paintings he created in the mid-2010s was based upon the Great Irish Famine.
 As of 2015, Flatley was second only to Jack Butler Yeats in terms of the auction price of paintings by Irish painters.

-Business career
+Food and beverage industry

 Around this time he also founded the food and beverage company Castlehyde, named for his residential estate.
 His net worth was reportedly €301 million in 2019.

+Politics

+In July 2025, Flatley expressed interest in running for President of Ireland; however, in September 2025, he withdrew from the race.

 Awards and achievements

-In 1988, Flatley received a National Heritage Fellowship, the highest folk-related honor awarded by the National Endowment for the Arts.
+In 1988, Flatley received a National Heritage Fellowship, the highest folk-related honor awarded by the US National Endowment for the Arts.